luaroncrew/farawaydocs/README.md

-farswap implements the new [combined swap](#Combined-Swap) market making model that makes markets more liquid and consequently gives you more profit when you execute the swaps. efficiency and consequently provides you:
+farswap implements the new [combined swap](#Combined-Swap) market making model that makes markets more liquid and consequently gives you more profit when you execute the swaps.

-- lower prices
+Combined swap can
+- reduce price slippage
-- lower fees
+- reduce fees
-- fast trading experience
+- provide a very fast trading experience
 ---

 ## Combined Swap